Lung cancer screening in Canada: 2021/2022

 Plans to implement lung cancer screening programs in Canada

 Three provinces have begun screening high-risk individuals for lung cancer through a provincial program or pilot and seven provinces are planning for implementation of an organized lung cancer screening program.
 BC launched a fully implemented province-wide organized screening program in spring 2022.
 In Ontario, lung cancer screening is delivered at four sites across the province through an organized program.
-A province-wide pilot began in Quebec in 2021 and in Alberta in 2022.
+Pilots began in Quebec in 2021 and in Alberta in 2022.

 The Canadian Task Force on Preventive Health Care recommends screening adults aged 55-74 years old with a 30 pack-year smoking history who currently smoke or quit less than 15 years ago are screened with low dose computed tomography (LDCT) annually 3 consecutive time.
 Many jurisdictions are using evidence based risk assessment calculators to determine eligibility in their screening programs.